Maziksa/backend-nodejs/README.md

 Articles can be organized by workspace: `personal`, `university`, `work`.
 Filter available in article list.

+## Article Versioning
+- Every update to an article creates a new immutable version.
+- Users can view the full history of changes.
+- Old versions are available in read-only mode via the UI sidebar.
+- Workspace changes are also tracked in history.

 ## API Endpoints

 | Method | Endpoint | Description |